yueyang0115/serverless-architecture-with-AWS-Lambda/README.md

 ```
 #### Add permission & trigger
 Open AWS Lambda console, there'll be a new app "checkDB" and a new lambda function "checkDB-HelloWorldFunction-xxxx".
-Click on the function, then click on "Configuration", then click on "permission", and finally click on the existing role.
-You will be lead to the IAM Management console.
+Click on the function, then click on "Configuration", then click on "permission", and click on the existing role.
+You will be lead to the IAM console.
 On the new page, click on "Attach Policies".
-On the next page, find "AdministratorAccess" policy and choose to attach it.
+On the next page, find "AdministratorAccess" policy and attach it.
 Go back to previous function page in AWS lambda console, click on "Triggers".
 Delete the "API Gateway" trigger.
 Add a new EventBridge(CloudWatch Events) trigger.
 For the settings, create a new rule, and name it "OneMinuteTimer"(or whatever).
 For "schedule expression", type "rate(1 minute)".